microsoft/vscode-gradle/README.md

 Tasks can be run via:

-- `Gradle Projects`, `Pinned Tasks` or `Recent Tasks` treeviews
+- `Gradle Projects` or `Recent Tasks` tree views
 - `Run Task` command
 - `Run a Gradle Build` command

-A running task will be shown with an animated "spinner" icon in the treeviews, along with `Cancel Task` & `Restart Task` buttons.
+A running task will be shown with an animated "spinner" icon in the tree views, along with `Cancel Task` & `Restart Task` buttons.
 The `Cancel Task` button will gracefully cancel the task.
 The `Restart Task` button will first cancel the task, then restart it.

 <img src="images/task-run.png" width="350" alt="Gradle Tasks Running" />